poediscord/poediscordbot/readme.md

 - Primary defenses need to hit Thresholds to be displayed

 ### Future Work
-- Configuration rework
-    - Py3.5: not all configs are returned although they are available
 - Refine Offense output
     - Poison/Ignite and Dots in general are crude
     - Maybe:
         - Balls
         - Arrows
 - Start/Stop script: https://wolfpaulus.com/technology/pythonlauncher/
-- Add supports for Active Skills from items (Ice Storm)
 - Add support for Keystones
     - Add support for Endu/Frenzy/Power Charges
     - Number of totems